prathamesh-sonpatki/prometheus-workshop/README.md

 ### Lab

 - [ ] See all metrics exposed by the HTTP service.
-- [ ] Verify that Prometheus is able to scrape metrics from HTTP service.
+- [ ] Verify that Prometheus can scrape metrics from HTTP service.

 ## Milestone 5: Monitoring an application

 ### Lab

-- [ ] See all metrics and corresponding labels emitted by the HTTP service.
+- [ ] See all metrics and corresponding labels the HTTP service emits.
 - [ ] `up{job="api-service"}`
 - [ ] Let's look at the number of requests that this service has received since it started up.
 - [ ] All requests with status 200 and endpoint `/login`.